What Is a Subject Matter Expert? A Career Guide

 Qualities distinguishing good subject matter experts from exceptional ones include a reputation built on respect and integrity.
 They can solve problems within the scope of their expertise and explain complex information simply, helping others understand the details and concepts.

-SMEs work with clients or companies to advise, solve problems, and assist with special projects or tasks.
+Organizations often rely on SMEs to provide expert insight, tackle complex challenges, and contribute to high-priority initiatives.
 Some examples of the duties and responsibilities of an SME include the following:

 • Gathering information relative to the task and reviewing it for accuracy